GYResearch/FCA-G/README.md

-# FCA-G
+# FCA-G : Formal Concept Analysis based Grouping Approach to Large-scale Global Optimization

-The code and results of FCA-G
+The code and results of FCA-G can be found as follows:

 The optimal results found by FCA-G are saved in the File:  "./FCAG/optimizationResults/cec20XX/fXX.mat"